 Something that can be added to lots of recipes just like this one.

-Now you can save some more of your money by making your own Homemade Chili Seasoning Recipe.
-It takes no time at all and you can make enough to last a year.
+Now you can save money by making your own Homemade Chili Seasoning Recipe.
+It takes no time and you can make enough to last a year.

-You might want to make more than you think you need because it works with so many kinds of recipes.
+You might want to make more than you think you need because it works with many recipes.
 I love to use it in my bean patties.

-Go ahead and use it in chilies, tacos, casseroles and more!
+Use it in chilies, tacos, casseroles, and more!

 There is no need to freeze because the chili seasoning will last about a year.

 Just pack in an airtight container and keep out of the bright light.